bitnbytesio/node-input-validator/README.md

 **json**
 The field under validation must be a valid JSON string.

+**length:max**
+**length:max,min**
+<sub>Added in: v3.5</sub>
+The field under validation must be less then or equals to max seed provided in rule.
+In case of min,max seed, field under validation must be less or equals to max seed and less then min seed.
+Can only be used with strings|arrays or any other object that supports length (str.length) property.

 **latLong**
 The field under validation must be a valid latitude-longitude coordinate.